pbs/resty/doc/index.rst

 Welcome to resty's documentation!
 =================================

-:mod:`resty` library provides user-friendly abstractions that allows you to easily interact with RESTfull API.
+``resty`` library provides user-friendly abstractions that allows you to easily interact with RESTfull API.
 This documentation contains guidance on how to install and use the library.

-:mod:`resty` is:
+``resty`` is:

 * simple high-level API interaction
 * easy to use